ehlesp/smallab-k8s-pve-guide/G034 - Deploying services 03 ~ Forgejo - Part 1 - Outlining setup and arranging storage.md

 ## Deploy Forgejo like you deployed Ghost

-The next platform to deploy from the ones listed in the [**G018** guide](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#forgejo) is Forgejo.
-Forgejo is a Git-based control version system platform which, from a Kubernetes point of view, is like the Ghost platform you have deployed in the previous [**G033** guide](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md).
+The next platform to deploy from the ones listed in the [chapter **G018**](G018%20-%20K3s%20cluster%20setup%2001%20~%20Requirements%20and%20arrangement.md#forgejo) is Forgejo.
+Forgejo is a Git-based control version system platform which, from a Kubernetes point of view, is like the Ghost platform you have deployed in the previous [chapter **G033**](G033%20-%20Deploying%20services%2002%20~%20Ghost%20-%20Part%201%20-%20Outlining%20setup%20and%20arranging%20storage.md).
 And what exactly makes Forgejo so similar to Ghost?

 Both platforms share the need for a database, a storage space for their data and the capacity of using a cache system such as Valkey.
-Therefore, you can expect that the Forgejo deployment in your Kubernetes cluster should mirrors Ghost's.
-In fact, the procedure is so similar that I will not repeat in this Forgejo procedure the same explanations I already gave in the Ghost guide, except for specific particularities.
+Therefore, you can expect the Forgejo deployment in your Kubernetes cluster should mirrors Ghost's.
+In fact, the procedure is so similar that this Forgejo procedure will not repeat the same explanations already given in the Ghost guide, except for specific particularities.

 ## Outlining Forgejo's setup

-As you did with Ghost, you must figure out first how to set up all the components that will be part of your Forgejo setup:
+As you did with Ghost, you must figure out first how to set up all the components to become part of your Forgejo setup:

 - **Database**\
   PostgreSQL with its data saved in a local SSD storage drive.